matheuscscp/gke-metadata-server/README.md

 ### Pod identification by IP address

-The server uses the client IP address reported in the HTTP request to uniquely identify the requesting Pod in the Kubernetes API (just like in the native GKE implementation).
+The emulator uses the client IP address reported in the HTTP request to uniquely identify the requesting Pod in the Kubernetes API (just like in the native GKE implementation).

 If an attacker can easily perform IP address impersonation attacks in your cluster, e.g.